 The capital ratios are calculated using the Dodd-Frank Capital Actions.
 These projections represent hypothetical estimates that involve an economic outcome that is more adverse than expected.
 These estimates are not forecasts of expected losses, revenues, net income before taxes, or capital ratios.
-The minimum capital ratio presented is for the period from the first quarter of 2019 through the first quarter of 2021.
+The minimum capital ratio presented is for the period from the first quarter of 2021 through the first quarter of 2023.

-Table 1: Projected Stressed Capital Ratios Through the First Quarter of 2021 Under the SupervisorySeverely Adverse Scenario
+Table 1: Projected Stressed Capital Ratios Through the First Quarter of 2023 Under the Supervisory Severely Adverse Scenario

-Actual 1 Stressed Capital Ratios
+Actual Stressed Capital Ratios

-4Q2018 Ending Minimum
+4Q2020 Ending Minimum

-Common Equity Tier 1 capital ratio (%) 11.7% 13.5% 9.8%
+Common Equity Tier 1 capital ratio (%) 13.4% 15.8% 10.9%

-Tier 1 capital ratio (%) 14.1% 16.2% 12.0%
+Tier 1 capital ratio (%) 16.1% 18.8% 13.7%

-Total capital ratio (%) 15.1% 17.4% 13.0%
+Total capital ratio (%) 17.1% 20.1% 15.0%

-Tier 1 leverage ratio (%) 6.6% 6.2% 5.2%
+Tier 1 leverage ratio (%) 6.3% 6.5% 4.9%

-Supplementary leverage ratio (%) 6.0% 5.9% 4.9%
+Supplementary leverage ratio (%) 8.6% 8.7% 6.9%

-1Actual fourth quarter 2018 Common Equity Tier 1, Tier 1 and Total capital ratios are calculated using the Standardized Approach.
-At December 31, 2018 BNY Mellon's reported Common Equity Tier 1, Tier 1 capital, and Total capital ratios were 10.7%, 12.8%, and 13.6%, respectively, based on Basel III components of capital, as phased-in, and credit risk asset risk-weightings using the Advanced Approaches, which was the Firm's constraining measure for that quarter.
+Actual fourth quarter 2020 Common Equity Tier 1, Tier 1 and Total capital ratios are calculated using the U.S. capital rules' standardized approach risk weighting framework ("Standardized Approach").
+At December 31, 2020 BNY Mellon's reported Common Equity Tier 1, Tier 1 capital, and Total capital ratios were 13.1%, 15.8%, and 16.7%, respectively, based on the U.S capital rules' advanced approaches risk weighting framework ("Advanced Approaches"), which was the Firm's constraining measure for that quarter.